Tsuen Wan station: History

 During the construction of the station, Route Twisk was diverted.
-The famous Sam Tung Uk walled village was also relocated, though it was later preserved as a museum.
+The Sam Tung Uk walled village was also relocated, though it was later preserved as a museum.

-New roads and shopping centres were set up around the station, and a private housing estate was also built directly above the station.
+New roads and shopping centres were set up around the station, and a private housing estate was built directly above the station.
 A bus interchange was set up under one of the shopping centres.

 Usage

-The usage of the station was not very high when it opened in 1982 as the station was located in the northern edge of Tsuen Wan town and the connecting infrastructure was incomplete, making it difficult to attract residents in the town centre to take the MTR.
+The usage of the station was low when it opened in 1982, as the station was located in the northern edge of Tsuen Wan town, with the connecting infrastructure being incomplete, making it difficult to attract residents in the town centre to take the use the station.